x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/sharing/organization-relationships/create-an-organization-relationship.md

 # Create an organization relationship in Exchange Online

 Set up an organization relationship to share calendar information with an external business partner.
-Microsoft 365 or Office 365 admins can set up an organization relationship with another Microsoft 365 or Office 365 organization or with an Exchange on-premises organization.
+Microsoft 365 and Office 365 admins can set up an organization relationship with another Microsoft 365 or Office 365 organization or with an Exchange on-premises organization.

 ## What do you need to know before you begin?